Last Updated on

 Feeling like a nuisance – this is easily the hardest thing about being a vegan for me.
 I have no advice other than that it gets easier with time.
 I don’t know if people became more aware of my veganism or if I stopped caring about being a bother.

 Lack of options – carry a banana in your bag?
 This is becoming less and less of an issue with veganism becoming more mainstream.
-At the time of publishing, I’m yet to eat a Greggs vegan sausage roll (I’m hoping to get one on Sunday before we go dog walking) but I’ve tried a few of the Marks and Spencer plant kitchen range and it’s incredible.
+At the time of publishing, I’m yet to eat a Greggs vegan sausage roll (I’m hoping to get one on Sunday before we go dog walking) but I’ve tried a few of the things from the Marks and Spencer Plant Kitchen range and it’s incredible.

 Things to remember